 Finally, the content delivery API is completely isolated from the content management API, which also contributes to security and safety: if something goes wrong on one part of the cloud, the other stays intact.

 Content management API: full control of content, scalable storage

 First of all, the fact that a separate API exists for content management means that anyone can do anything with their content.
 It means actually owning and having control of your content both ways, in and out.
-You are free to import content from any source (your previous CMS, for instance) using code, not manual labour.
+You are free to import content from any source (your previous CMS, for instance) using code, not manual labor.
 (Take a look at Exporting content from Wordpress, Drupal or elsewhere and importing in Contentful tutorial or see the list of import and export tools).
 The content management API enables uploading both JSON documents and binary files.

 The differentiating aspect of the content management tier is how document storage is handled.
 We are using Amazon S3 to store content, which gives our cloud infrastructure unprecedented scalability: the storage scales seamlessly according to the requirements.
 It means that no matter how much data you put into Contentful, you're never running out neither of storage, nor of delivery infrastructure.